 Alimony or spousal support is a financial payment made to a former spouse after separation or divorce.
 The purpose of alimony is to recognize a lower-income spouse’s contribution to a marriage and help that spouse become financially independent.
+You may qualify to get alimony from your ex-spouse if you do not have sufficient income or property to maintain you marital lifestyle.
 Traditionally, alimony payments are made monthly, but there are exceptions.
-One of which is a lump-sum alimony payment.
+One of which is a lump sum alimony payment.
 A spouse may request a lump sum if he or she wishes to purchase a home, needs money to complete a training program, or doesn’t trust the ex-spouse to make regular payments.

 There are advantages of a lump-sum alimony payment.
 Once you have made the payment, you will have no ongoing financial obligations to your ex-spouse.
 In addition, your ex cannot require you to maintain life insurance in order to guarantee alimony in the event of your death.